-I got married on December 2000 and my journey once again begun.
+I got married in December 2000 and my journey once again began.
 I moved from Queens, NY to Brooklyn, NY.
 Both being student, we did not have money to hire a company to move.
 Therefore, our friends helped us.
 I boxed and packed everything.
-It was a nightmare, and looking back, I don’t think I can do that again ever in my life.
+It was a nightmare and looking back, I don’t think I can do that again ever in my life.
 My life in Brooklyn NY did not last long, I moved again to Chicago because of my husband’s acceptance to University of Chicago.
-Once again, I left everything and started new life in Chicago.
+Once again, I left everything and started a new life in Chicago.

 I learned that moving can be very stressful for adults.
 The kids are very open to change but it was hard for me to find new friends and getting used to new environment.
 At times, I felt very vulnerable and unhappy.
 Yet, moving can enlighten you as well, meeting new people and new culture makes you realize who you are.
 Even in the same country, Chicago is so much different from Jacksonville, and I learn to appreciate others and their unique characteristics.
 I believe that moving had a big impact on me.
 I am a well-rounded person.

 I am not sure what future holds for me.
 I am keeping an open mind to moving.
-This time I am definitely hiring a well-known movers.
-Planning ahead is very important to moving so you are not overwhelmed.
+This time I am definitely hiring well-known movers.
+Planning ahead is very important to move so you are not overwhelmed.
 My move to Richmond was extremely stressful because I did not plan ahead and being pregnant made it very difficult to pack faster, we had to reschedule our move date.
-Most important thing to do if you know you are moving is to pack unessential now, like china or decorative pieces.
+The most important thing to do if you know you are moving is to pack unessential now, like china or decorative pieces.
 Start planning six weeks before the move date and plan to pack at least one box a day.
 It helped a great deal for the last move.
-Many says moving and divorce can have same effect on couples, but organized moving can be beneficial especially if it open doors to a new opportunity.
+Many say moving and divorce can have the same effect on couples but organized moving can be beneficial especially if it open doors to a new opportunity.
 Most importantly, couples, friends and family members need to know the goal and the benefit of moving, as Henry Ford once said, “if everyone is moving forward together, then success takes care of itself”.